 WOW!
 300 years old Vasa Ship at Vasa Museum

 Do you know the story of the glorious Swedish ship that sank during its maiden voyage in 1628 even before it was able to leave the harbor?
 No?
 Well, it is the tragic but true story of the Swedish warship Vasa which was considered to be one of the biggest and most heavily armed ships of its time.
 In 1961, after more than 330 years at the bottom of the bay and several unsuccessful attempts of recovery, the well-preserved ship Vasa was raised successfully.
 Today, the ship is exhibited in the Vasa Museum just around the corner of the Nordic Museum and Junibacken, the children’s attraction devoted to Swedish children’s literature especially Astrid Lindgren.
-For us, it was impressive to see the beauty of the ship, the restored sculptures and to get to know about the influence of the Vasa dynasty to the Swedish history.
+For us, it was impressive to see the beauty of the ship, the restored sculptures, and to get to know about the influence of the Vasa dynasty on Swedish history.
 Find reviews & your tickets here >

 Night Out in Stockholm’s Gay Party Scene

 The stunning photo exhibitions at Fotografiska

 LGBT travelers who are interested in the art of photography probably know about the photography museum “Fotografiska” in Stockholm.
 Located in a former customs house in the Södermalm district of Stockholm, it is actually not a museum but a modern center for contemporary photography hosting varying exhibitions from all over the world.
 Lucky us, we were able to see the magnificent art of Christian Tagliavini “The Extraordinary World of Christian Tagliavini” that will be on view until June 10th this year.
 But “fotografiska” in Stockholm means more than “just” watching photography.
 It is meant to be a place to meet, drink, eat, and enjoy the amenities of appreciating the art of photography together.
 Get your ticket here >

 Explore Sweden’s history at open-air museum Skansen